odockal/podman-desktop-qe/docs/scenarios/kubernetes/pvc.md

 12. Deploy a `pod-pvc.yaml` to a kubernetes cluster
 13. Choose kind to deploy yaml to...
 14. Wait for pod (`task-pv-pod`) to get up
-15. Go to Terminal, run: `curl http:localhost`
+15. Go to Terminal Tab of deployed pod, run: `curl http:localhost`
 16. Assert: we can see `Hello from Kind storage` message
-17. Delete all resources
+17. Delete all resources via Podman Desktop

 ToDO: It would be awesome to use the ingress controller to enable the message to be accessible on the host's `localhost:9090`.